joachimdalen/TimeSave/README.md

 # TimeSave
-TimeSave is a utility for saving times off the TauRIS clocking systrem.
+TimeSave is a utility for saving times off the TauRIS clocking system.